Northleach: In culture and media

 In 1947 L. S. Lowry painted "A Street in Northleach".

 In 1999 the BBC drama The Wyvern Mystery was filmed in Northleach.
 In 2002, The Gathering was filmed in Northleach, taking over the market place with a fair and fake bomb explosion.
 In August 2014 filming began for the BBC's adaptation of J. K. Rowling's The Casual Vacancy with the marketplace being transformed into the fictional town of Pagford.
 In 2015 filming started for You, Me and the Apocalypse, a Sky One miniseries; the marketplace was again transformed to look like an apocalyptic version of a Suffolk village.

-In September 2016 BBC Three started filming This Country, a mockumentary sitcom set in an anonymous Cotswolds village, first broadcast on BBC iPlayer.
-The first series was filmed over three weeks.
+Northleach was also the setting for This Country, a mockumentary sitcom set in an anonymous Cotswolds village.
+Filming for the first series commenced in September 2016 and lasted three weeks.
+Two more seasons and a special were filmed in Northleach over the next three years before the show's cancellation in 2020.

 In June 2017 the music video for "Benz Truck" by the now deceased US singer and rapper Lil Peep was released for his debut album Come Over When You're Sober, Pt.
 1. Several parts of the video were filmed in Northleach, most notably outside the parish church.
 Other parts were filmed in Russia and Los Angeles, California.
 As of November 2018 the video had garnered more than a 250 million views on YouTube and forty million listens on the streaming platform SoundCloud.
 Lil Peep was filmed on the curiously named road "All Alone" in Northleach, but he missed an opportunity by not finding a nearby street called "The Peep".